top of page

 Comparison Culture and Fear of Missing Out (FOMO)

 We are constantly exposed to images of beautiful landscapes, bustling cityscapes of travel experiences we may never afford.
-Images of stunning people, and "idyllic" bodies diet culture tells us to aspire to.
-Happy smiling faces of the rich and famous we know to be a lie and yet we can't help but be jealous.
+Images of stunning people, and "idyllic" bodies, diet culture tells us to aspire to.
+Happy smiling faces of the rich and famous we know to be a lie, and yet we can't help but be jealous.

 It's a living nightmare of our creation.

 Constant exposure to others' lives in our hyper-connected world has left millennials inundated with images and updates that shine a spotlight on their accomplishments, experiences, and material possessions.
-This constant stream of comparison can be emotionally taxing, and lead to feelings of inadequacy and an amplified fear of missing out on life's opportunities.
+This constant stream of comparison can be emotionally taxing and lead to feelings of inadequacy and an amplified fear of missing out on life's opportunities.

-Maybe if I just try harder, or do better.
+Maybe if I just try harder, or do better?

 Comparison culture and the fear of missing out gave rise to a mentality that is always striving for more, pushing millennials to constantly measure their accomplishments against those of others.
-It could be argued that every generation now feels this way due to social media, however with the millennial generation being the first exposed to it's this pressure we have been riding this wave the longest and without any protection or warning.
+It could be argued that every generation now feels this way due to social media; however, with the millennial generation being the first exposed to it's this pressure we have been riding this wave the longest and without any protection or warning.
 The fear of being left behind can contribute significantly to anxiety levels among millennials.

-Every day is a constant reminder of others' seemingly perfect lives, causing self-doubt and a fear of falling behind.
 The fear of missing out on key events or experiences can also lead to a constant need to stay connected and engaged, resulting in an inability to disconnect and starting the vicious cycle all over again!

-We often overlook how the people in our lives really impact or contribute to our mental health; we tend to justify any negative feelings because we have a sense of loyalty, connection or shared history.
+We often overlook how the people in our lives impact or contribute to our mental health; we tend to justify any negative feelings because we have a sense of loyalty, connection or shared history.

-We are all busy, we need people around us to ease our stress and the idea of losing someone is never a happy thought, but not realising that someone in our life could be doing more harm than good can be slowly destructive.
+We are all busy.
+We need people around us to ease our stress, and the idea of losing someone is never a happy thought, but not realising that someone in our life could be doing more harm than good can be slowly destructive.

 Growing up in a highly competitive society, where success is often equated with straight A's and prestigious job titles, it's no wonder that anxiety levels among millennials are on the rise.
-As a generation, millennials seem to have more drive to seek self-employment or their own businesses.
+As a generation, millennials seem to have more drive to seek self-employment or their businesses.

 The generation behind millennials is finding new opportunities by harnessing the power of influence.

-The economic downturn experienced during millennial's formative years has made them acutely aware of the challenges they may face in securing stable and fulfilling careers.
+The economic downturn experienced during millennials' formative years has made them acutely aware of the challenges they may face in securing stable and fulfilling careers.
 The need to stand out among their peers and climb the corporate ladder becomes an ever-present concern.

 Millennials find themselves grappling with the changing dynamics of relationships.
 As modern society has shifted away from traditional norms and expectations, millennials are faced with a multitude of options and possibilities when it comes to personal connections and "dating".